Tennessee Recovery Navigators

 The primary patient profile for a patient who should be referred to a Navigator is one who:

 NOTE – the individual may or may not have received Narcan before or during transport to the Hospital

 (B) Has no additional health complications that would require hospital admission

 (C) Does NOT meet the involuntary psychiatric commitment / crisis criteria, i.e. does NOT reflect suicidality or Conditional Suicidality

 Health care providers in the hospital who oversee the patient must gain consent from the patient to talk to a Navigator.
 Once that consent is signed, a Release of Information is completed to be able to release that patient to discuss treatment and recovery referrals with the Navigator.

 Patient Demographic Data

-The following graphs broadly show the demographics of patients who have interacted with Navigators in the first year of the program (June 1, 2018 - June 30, 2019).
+The following graphs broadly show the demographics of patients who have interacted with TN Recovery Navigators in the second year of the program (July 30, 2019 - September 30, 2019).